 Phase I: Naming Process

-A team can be composed of schools and students, astronomy enthusiasts, amateur astronomers and professional astronomers.
 In order to realize IAU’s mission of bringing the community together, each team must host a public outreach event with their community (e.g. the public outreach event can be a public talk by a scientist on exoplanets discoveries, or any other events that communicates astronomy to the public).
 Teams will be able to propose names for one exoworld (exoplanet+host star), based on the existing naming rules, with a detailed supporting argument for their choice.

 Submissions should be delivered: